akalpaki/go-todo/README.md

 And that's it!

 ### Usage
-- `make run`: starts up the application
+- `make run`: spins
 - `make test`: runs the application's test suite.
-WARNING: tests are ran using the `-race` flag.
-Expect longer testing times as a result of that.
-- `make build`: builds the application

 ### Resources
 Resources include most of the articles, repositories or in general resources I've used during research and exploration of the project:\